Technician Resume Example

 Education matters too.
 Include your degrees or certifications, especially if you’ve completed any relevant training, like OSHA safety courses or Lean Manufacturing certificates.

 I always wrap up with additional sections if needed.
 Stuff like languages, volunteer work, or professional memberships can make you stand out.
-Make sure everything you include is relevant.
+Make sure everything you include is relevant, and consider adding a cover letter to your application to further showcase your skills.

 You need a resume that matches your experience, whether you're new or have years in manufacturing.
 I know how much details like specific skills and certifications matter.